nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version implements seamless ABR and stream switching for iOS and iPadOS devices which works with 2 video elements internally.
+This version implements seamless ABR and stream switching htmlFor iOS and iPadOS devices which works with 2 video elements internally.
-In special use cases where external video elements are used for playback an array of maximal two external video element IDs can be provided via the `playback.videoId` config property.
+In special use cases where external video elements are used htmlFor playback an array of maximal two external video element IDs can be provided via the `playback.videoId` config property.
 **Important note:** On iOS devices the default z-index of the video layer had to be changed from 0 to 1.
 In case of using custom controls or overlays please make sure to use a z-index > 1.

 The new ABR mode, adaption rule, 'deviationOfMean2' has been added.
-The new rule is slightly less strict and especially recommended  for streams that are already more volatile on the source/ingest side.
+The new rule is slightly less strict and especially recommended  htmlFor streams that are already more volatile on the source/ingest side.

-This version adjusts the default timeout for the update source request to 20 seconds to improve the overall switching behavior.
+This version adjusts the default timeout htmlFor the update source request to 20 seconds to improve the overall switching behavior.

 The `style.displayMutedAutoplay` config property is re-enabled which shows a muted audio symbol in case of muted autoplay.
 The `style.displayMutedAutoplay` option can be disabled to maintain the recent behaviour.
-The handling of mute states and autoplay has been improved.
+The handling of mute states and autoPlay has been improved.

 ### **Changelog**

 ### Added

-- seamless ABR and stream switching for iOS and iPadOS devices
+- seamless ABR and stream switching htmlFor iOS and iPadOS devices
 - new adaption rule 'deviationOfMean2'

 ### Improved

 - iOS & iPadOS seamless stream switching  needs 2 video elements internally.
-So for special use cases where existing video tags need to be used for playback an array of maximal two element Ids can be provided via the `playback.videoId` config property (NOT mandatory)
+So htmlFor special use cases where existing video tags need to be used htmlFor playback an array of maximal two element Ids can be provided via the `playback.videoId` config property (NOT mandatory)
   - if 0 Ids are provided 2 video elements will be created internally
   - if 1 Id is provided the other video element will be created internally
-- set the default timeout for the update source request to 20 seconds to improve the overall switching behavior
+- set the default timeout htmlFor the update source request to 20 seconds to improve the overall switching behavior
   - can be configured via the `source.options.switch.timeout` config property (we advise to use default value)
-- re-enabled `style.displayMutedAutoplay` config property to show a muted audio symbol in case of muted autoplay
+- re-enabled `style.displayMutedAutoplay` config property to show a muted audio symbol in case of muted autoPlay
-- handling of mute states and autoplay
+- handling of mute states and autoPlay

 ## **[4.3.2]**

 ### **Release Notes**

 This version introduces the 'setAdaption' API to switch between adaption rules (ex. enable/disable ABR).
-Furthermore, this version implements optimizations for the ABR feature and minor internal, config and metrics adjustments.
+Furthermore, this version implements optimizations htmlFor the ABR feature and minor internal, config and metrics adjustments.
 Additionally, this version prevents non-critical console errors during initialization and fixes a timeout error during client-side switchStream/updateSource.

 Please find more about setAdaption API in our [documentation](https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer/NanoPlayer.html#setAdaption__anchor).